 • operational foundations implement projects themselves and do not allocate funds to other organisations implementing projects or initiatives (the majority of foundations in Latvia are operational foundations);

-• community foundations, which operate within a certain territory, attracting the resources of the local community and support local initiatives.
+• community foundations, which operate within a certain territory, attract the resources of the local community and support local initiatives.

-Community foundations in different countries tend to operate according to different standards, however most community foundations tend to share the following attributes:
+Community foundations in different countries tend to operate according to different standards.
+Most community foundations tend to share the following attributes:

 • foundations’ funds are raised from diverse local sources, not just one donor;